kallaway/100-days-of-code/log.md

 **Link to work:** [Wikipedia Viewer](http://codepen.io/negus/pen/repmBw)

 ### Day 2: Jan 6, 2017
-##### Build FCC's Wikipedia Viewer
+##### To win CodeFight H2H Challenge

 **Today's Progress**: Continued Codefight Challenges.
+Still solving Last challenge of the H2H codefight.
+Code in the link below is WIP.
  Bonus: to complete Day one code with jQuery or Vanilla.
-Still solving Last challenge of the H2H codefight.
-Code in the link below is WIP

 **Thoughts:** Regex simplifies a lot of my jS junk...Needs more grind.